TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Code and Data Availability

 We utilize NCSA, YCRC, and TokyoU HPC platforms to perform experiments.
 To train \method{}, we utilize 32 NVIDIA H100 cores and 8 NVIDIA H200 cores for 24 hours.
 The CPU memory upper bound is 80GB.
 The codes can be found in \url{https://github.com/HelloWorldLTY/TeamPath}, and the license is the MIT license.

-The information on the datasets used in this manuscript can be found in Supplementary File 1.
+We will release all the pre-trained model weights after peer review.
+The information on the datasets used in this manuscript can be found in Supplementary Table 2.
 To access TCGA data, an authorized account is required.
 To protect personal privacy, we will not release experts' answers.